Spectrometers, Silicon Spheres and Statecraft Modernize Chemistry’s Mammoth Measurement Unit

 In nature, about 92 percent of silicon consists of silicon-28.
 The other 8 percent is made up of silicon-29 and silicon-30.
 If you wanted an exact molar mass of natural silicon, you would need very accurate and precise measurements of not only the amount of silicon-28, but also the amounts of silicon-29 and silicon-30 in the crystal.

-Now imagine that you could change the isotopic composition of the silicon you were working with and enrich the silicon-28 so that it became nearly 100 percent silicon-28.
+Now imagine that you could change the isotopic composition of the silicon you were working with and enrich the silicon-28 so that the sample became nearly 100 percent silicon-28.
 Pure.

 The idea here is that as the silicon becomes more and more enriched in silicon-28, the amounts of silicon-29 and silicon-30 decrease, making their contribution to the molar mass less and less significant.
 Silicon with 100 percent silicon-28 would have essentially no uncertainty for its molar mass.